tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 ### Create Custom Portfolio

-Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales portfolios.
+Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
 However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

 1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.